Portuguese in France: Portuguese Jews in France: the great immigration (1497–1600s ca.)

+19th century

-In the XIX century people from Portugal started emigrating again towards France.
+In the 19th century people from Portugal started emigrating again towards France.
 At the beginning the community was small and in the 1876 Census, the first mentioning the Portuguese, there were 1,237 members of the community.
 The growth of the community was slow, in a way that after the 1896 Census, numbering just 1,280 people, their numbers were discontinued from official French statistics.